Darien

 Darien, Connecticut --Exit 13, I-95

 With great expectations the Howard Johnson Company opened its Darien Red Coach Grill in September of 1963.
-Located directly off of I-95 (the Connecticut Turnpike) and near the Darien Motor Lodge and Restaurant complex, the 320 seat eatery was the 13th in the chain, and one of only two that were opened in 1963.
+Located directly off of I-95 (AKA the Connecticut Turnpike) and near the Darien Motor Lodge and Restaurant complex, the 320 seat eatery was the 13th in the chain, and one of only two that were opened in 1963.
 Records indicate that it did "a capacity business" during its first year of operation.
 Remarkably the unit kept its status until the early 1980s.

 Deliberately located and designed to attract persons who can indulge their wish to dine sumptuously.
 The decor and bill of fare are tailored to this concept of serving the "carriage trade."